 Please be aware that the information contained in this article is of a general nature.
 It is not intended to address specific circumstances in relation to any individual or entity.
 All reasonable efforts have been made by Accounts Advice Centre to provide accurate and up-to-date information, however, there can be no guarantee that such information is accurate on the date it is received or that it will continue to remain so..
 This information should not be acted upon without full and comprehensive, specialist professional tax advice.

-On 21st December 2021, the Government announced the expansion of supports for businesses impacted by public health restrictions that came into effect from 20th December 2021 to 31st January 2022 including changes to:
+On 21st December 2021, the Government announced the expansion of tax and payroll supports for businesses and employers impacted by public health restrictions that came into effect from 20th December 2021 to 31st January 2022 including changes to:

 A summary of the developments to the schemes is outlined below.